mhi20/seed-for-provinces-of-Iran-in-Rails/README.md

 # seed-for-provinces-of-Iran-in-Rails
-In addition to provinces, it contains cities in Iran
+In addition to provinces, it contains cities of Iran